mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 On the mobile view the navbar will be showing the logo on the left hand side but the links will be hold in a burger menu rapresented by an arrow pointing down.

 * The website is visible in all screen sizes.
-* The footer will only hold the contact page link via a letter icon and two icons redirect the Users to the developer LinkedIn acoount and GitHub account.
+* The footer will only hold the contact page link via a letter icon and two icons redirect the Users to the developer LinkedIn account and GitHub account.
 * The unregistered Users can register an account via the "Register" page.
 * The register User can log in via the log in link in the navbar.
 * The User can log out via the log out link in the navbar.